blbadger/blbadger.github.io/latent_output.md

-## Input Generation II: Vectorization
+## Input Generation II: Vectorization and Latent Space Exploration

 This page is part II on generating inputs using deep learning models trained for image classification.
 For part I, follow [this link](https://blbadger.github.io/input-generation.html)